Accused serial rapist Marc Winner convicted by Cook County judge

 Cook County Judge Carol Howard announced her decision in the case on Tuesday afternoon.
 Winner was tried on two charges of criminal sexual assault and one count of aggravated criminal sexual abuse.
 Howard convicted Winner on one count of criminal sexual assault and found him guilty of a lesser version of the criminal sexual abuse count.
 She found him not guilty on the second count of criminal sexual account.

-Assistant State's Attorney Mikki Miller told the court he faces 4 to 15 years behind bars because of the judge's findings.
+Assistant State's Attorney Mikki Miller told the court he faces four to 15 years behind bars because of the judge's findings.

 Winner's bond was revoked and he was taken into custody after the hearing.